About the Retreat

 Rather than a conference filled with information to take home and implement later, this retreat invites participants to slow down and reflect on Mason’s foundational ideas.
 Together, we will consider how the principles shape not only our homeschools, but our homes and our own formation as mothers.

-Our Speaker: Celeste Cruz
+Our Speaker: Nicole Williams

 What the Day Will Be Like

 The retreat follows a gentle, thoughtful rhythm.
 Teaching sessions are interwoven with discussion, reflection, and opportunities to engage personally with Mason’s ideas.
-The day builds intentionally, beginning with atmosphere and discipline, and moving toward a deeper exploration of education as a living thing.

 This retreat is not about perfection or performance.
 It is a place to listen, reflect, and be encouraged.